 Prior to joining McDowell Hetherington, Diane first practiced for three years as an environmental litigator at Alston & Bird in Atlanta, Georgia.
 Diane then served as a law clerk to the Honorable Yvonne Gonzalez Rogers on the United States District Court for the Northern District of California.

-Outside of the office, Diane enjoys cheering on the Golden State Warriors and traveling.
+Outside of the office, Diane enjoys cheering on the Golden State Warriors and traveling with her wife.